[2024-25] All AP Classes Ranked By Difficulty: The Definitive List

 What are the benefits of taking AP classes in high school?

-College Board, who administers the program, highlights several compelling benefits of taking AP courses and exams:
+College Board, who administers the AP program, highlights five compelling benefits of taking AP exams:

-1. Impress colleges: AP classes are challenging courses, and help your application stand out to college admissions officers, especially at selective colleges.
+1. AP classes are challenging courses, and help your application impress and stand out to college admissions officers, especially at selective colleges.

-2. Head start on college credit: AP scores will often count towards your credit for college.
-That can save you time at college, potentially allowing you the flexibility to pursue more classes at college, and may even save you money if ride the headstart to an early graduation date.
+2. AP scores will often count towards your college credit.
+That can save you time at college, potentially allowing you the flexibility to pursue more college classes, and may even save you money if you ride the head-start to an early graduation date.

-3. Boost your GPA: your AP scores can often lift your GPA – check with your school / guidance counselor for details.
+3. Your AP scores can often boost your GPA – check with your school / guidance counsellor for details.

-4. College-level learning: APs are college-level courses, so you’ll get a feel for what it’s like to work at college level.
-The jump between high school and college can be a difficulty one: as an AP graduate, you’ll be able to hit the ground running.
+4. APs are college-level courses, so you’ll get a feel for what it’s like to work at college level.
+The jump between high school and college can be a difficulty one, but as an AP graduate, you’ll be able to hit the ground running.

-5. Develop skills: as well as the material you actually learn on each AP class, many AP students find they improve their ability to manage their workload, cultivate critical thinking, and write great academic pieces.
+5. As well as the material you actually learn on each AP class, many AP students find they develop important transferable skills: they improve their ability to manage their workload, cultivate critical thinking, and write great academic pieces.
 All invaluable skills for success in college – and in life!

-So it’s a great idea to take some APs!
+So it’s a great idea to take some AP courses!

 Looking for any AP to pick up some easy credit?